Anthony Fokker: Involvement in World War I

 At the outbreak of World War I the German government took control of the factory.
 Fokker remained as director and alleged designer of many aircraft for the Imperial German Army Air Service (Luftstreitkräfte), including the Fokker Eindecker and the Fokker Dr.I, the triplane made famous in the hands of aces such as Manfred von Richthofen (the Red Baron).
 In all, his company delivered about 700 military aircraft to the German air force as well as supplying the German navy and Austria-Hungary.

 Fokker himself was a skilled pilot, demonstrating his aircraft on many occasions.
 On 13 June 1915, Fokker demonstrated the new Eindecker (monoplane) at Stenay in the German 5th Army Sector in front of the German Crown Prince and other VIPs.
 Fokker worked closely with an accomplished military pilot, Otto Parschau, to bring the Eindecker into military use and on this occasion both men demonstrated the aircraft.
 Max Immelmann, later to become a high-scoring flying ace with the Eindecker, commented in a letter written shortly after this event on 25 June 1915 that: "Fokker, especially, amazed us with his skill".

 Author A.R.
 Weyl (Fokker: The Creative Years, Putnam 1965) says that, while Fokker was a talented and bold pilot, his business character was more flawed.
 He failed to reinvest war profits back into his factory which consequently struggled to fulfill contracts as the factory floor was often muddled with prototype development and production taking place at the same time.
 Fokker distrusted qualified engineers (which he was not), and resented frequent German insistence on carrying out stringent structural tests to ensure prototype aircraft were fit for combat.
 He could be bad tempered and insensitive, as when he verbally abused his dying designer Martin Kreuzer on the evening of 27 June 1916, after Kreuzer had crashed the prototype Fokker D.I.
-The rudder jammed, but Kreuzer was able to give a verbal report on the accident before he died.
+The rudder jammed, but Kreuzer was able to give an oral report on the accident before he died.
 "Fokker hurried to the scene, and shouted reproaches at the mortally injured man".
 Weyl says this incident was witnessed by Reinhold Platz, who succeeded Kreuzer.